City-of-Helsinki/kukkuu/README.md

 ## Authorization

 The user profiles authenticates themselves in a centralized authentication server of the city of Helsinki.
-For long it has been [Tunnistamo](https://github.com/City-of-Helsinki/tunnistamo), but in the summer of the year 2024, it should be changed to a Keycloak service of the [Helsinki-Profile](https://github.com/City-of-Helsinki/open-city-profile) service environment.
+For long it was [Tunnistamo](https://github.com/City-of-Helsinki/tunnistamo), but during autumn 2024, it was changed to a Keycloak service of the [Helsinki-Profile](https://github.com/City-of-Helsinki/open-city-profile) service environment.

 The Tunnistamo can be configured to be used [locally](./docs/setup-tunnistamo.md#use-a-local-tunnistamo) or from the [test environment](./docs/setup-tunnistamo.md#use-the-public-test-tunnistamo).